hemmerlinglab/Electrons_Artiq_Sequences/README.md

        nixpkgs.python38Packages.pytz \
        nixpkgs.python38Packages.python-dateutil
    ```
-   You do not need to worry about installed packages, nix will skip them if already installed.
+   You do not need to worry about installed packages, nix will skip them if already installed.'

    If you only need to install a single package, you could use single line command:
    ```
    nix-env -iA nixpkgs.python38Packages.pandas